RafaelOScatena/Optix-Triangle-EGL-Offscreen-Renderer/README.md

 # Optix-Triangle-EGL-Offscreen-Renderer
-Just add the new files to support.All other examples will render normaly, but optixTriangle will render offscreen.
+Just add the new files to support.All other examples will render normally, but optixTriangle will render offscreen.

 For Optix-SDK-8.0
     EGL 1.5
     CMAKE